seniorlink-vela/public-api-docs/index.md

 ### Attachments

-  Can be uploaded (post), the information about them can be returned (get) and the attachment itself can be downloaded with the download endpoint - the get returns information about the attachment, the download returns the attachment itself
+Operations:

+- Create (POST an attachment and share with care teams).
+- Get an attachment by ID.
+- GET (Download the content of an attachment).

 ### Private Messages

 The post to private messages allows allows the user to send a message to a group of users on a care team.
 The focus_id identifies the patient the message is about.
 If the team_chat is set to true it uses a team channel on the foc_id's care team.
 Otherwise it finds or builds a chat to the members of the to_list - in a chat for the focus_id.
 An existing chat channel will be used if one exists - otherwise a new one will be built.
 The get endpoint gets any message that fits the parameters supplied - for a given user (required), and for a date interval, the chat logs are searched for any message that matches the criteria.

+Operations:

+- Create(POST a private message to a user from a provider on the care team).
+- GET private messages sent to a user and/or in a message thread.

 ### Questionnaires

 The submission by id endpoint gets one submitted questionnaire that matches the id.
 The GET endpoint returns any questionnaire for the required user that fits the criteria.

+Operations:

+- Create(POST Questionnaire assignment).
+- GET questionnaire assignment list.
+- Get a questionnaire submission by id.
+- Get a list of questionnaires for this user.

 ## Rate Limiting